-Asset Class Active/Passive Trustees' views With-profits Active The Trustees expected Clerical Medical to take financially material ESG factors into account, given the active management style of the with-profits fund and the ability of Clerical Medical to use their discretion to generate returns in line with the fund's objectives.
-The Trustees also expected Clerical Medical to engage with any underlying investee companies, where possible, although they appreciate that the proportion of assets within the fund that attract voting rights will vary.
-Corporate bonds Active The Trustees expect the Investment Manager to take financially material ESG factors into account, given the active management style of the fund and the ability of the manager to use its discretion to generate higher risk-adjusted returns.
+Asset Class Active/Passive Trustees' Views Corporate bonds Active The Trustees expect the Investment Manager to take financially material ESG factors into account, given the active management style of the funds and the ability of the manager to use its discretion to generate higher risk-adjusted returns.
 The Trustees also expect their Investment Manager to engage with investee companies, where possible, although they appreciate that fixed income assets do not typically attract voting rights.
 Government bonds Passive The underlying assets of the government bond funds consist of UK government bonds.
 Therefore, the Trustees believe there is less scope for the consideration of ESG issues to improve risk-adjusted returns in this asset class because of the nature of the securities.
 Cash Active The underlying assets of the cash fund consist of primarily short-term money market instruments, with no underlying investee companies as such.
 Therefore, the Trustees believe there is less scope for the consideration of ESG issues to improve risk-adjusted returns in this asset class because of the nature of the securities.